Fourth television network: Fox Broadcasting Company

 By then, Fox did have some advantages that DuMont did not have back in the 1950s.
 During its first few years, Fox programmed just under the number of hours to be legally considered a network by the FCC (by carrying only two hours of programming a few nights a week, expanding to additional nights before eventually filling all seven nights in 1993), allowing it to make money and grow in ways that the established networks were prohibited from doing.
 News Corporation also had more resources and money to hire and retain programming and talent than DuMont.
 In addition, the expansion of cable television in the 1980s and 1990s allowed more viewers to receive UHF stations clearly (along with local VHF stations), through cable systems, without having to struggle with either over-the-air antennas or television sets with limited channel tuners to receive them.
 The Foxnet cable channel began operations in June 1991 to provide Fox's programming to smaller markets that were not served by an over-the-air Fox affiliate or one of the few superstations that carried the network.
 Boosted by successful shows like Married... with Children, 21 Jump Street, COPS, Beverly Hills, 90210, In Living Color, Martin, Melrose Place, Living Single and The X-Files (all appealing to the highly coveted and lucrative 18-49 demographic), Fox proved profitable by the 1990s.
 Finally, in December 1993, Fox hit a major milestone when it won the National Football Conference (NFC) rights to NFL football games from CBS, a move that by all accounts firmly established itself as the fourth major television network.
 Soon afterward, Fox convinced several affiliates of the other networks (CBS, NBC, and ABC) to switch to Fox.

-As the nucleus of Fox centered around the former Metromedia, a company born from the former DuMont Television Network, veteran radio programmer Clarke Ingram—who researched the history of DuMont and early UHF broadcasting—surmised that Fox was not a new network but DuMont "rising from the ashes".
+The nucleus of Fox centered around the former Metromedia, a company born from the former DuMont Television Network.
+Indeed, Fox's flagship is WNYW, the former WABD.
+Due to these factors, DuMont veteran radio programmer Clarke Ingram—who researched the history of DuMont and early UHF broadcasting—surmised that Fox was actually DuMont "rising from the ashes", or at the very least a linear descendant of DuMont.